dankuck/dankuck.github.io/_posts/2021-04-03-trumans-map-5-loss-aversion.md

 “Yeah, I found out… pretty recently.
 We’re moving down to Fort Myers.
 4150 Fiji Lane.
 It’s up high enough to be out of a flood zone, at least for a few years,” she said.
 I didn’t realize South Florida had flooding problems.
 Seahaven Island was up on the panhandle and had never even been threatened with a hurricane strike.

-“But you can’t leave.
+“This is awful.
 Why would your parents do this?”
 I asked.

 “Truman, I want to go.
 I didn’t sign up for this agreeable life you have where other people make your decisions.
 I might as well leave now,” she said.